 Premises Liability

-• Plaintiff made claims for chronic personal injuries after stepping into an uncovered utility box on a public sidewalk on Treasure Island.
-Defendants claimed it lacked notice and challenged medical causation for the claimed injuries.
+• Mediated a case in which the plaintiff alleged chronic personal injuries after stepping into an uncovered utility box on a public sidewalk on Treasure Island.
+The defendants denied liability, asserting lack of notice and disputing medical causation for the claimed injuries.

-• The plaintiff, a fast-food customer, was engaged in a physical altercation with an employee on restaurant premises in front of his wife and minor children, alleged premises liability and negligence by the employee and franchise.
-The defendant alleged that the plaintiff initiated the altercation with the teenage employee.
+• Mediated a case in which the plaintiff, a fast-food customer, was involved in a physical altercation with a teenage employee on the restaurant premises, in the presence of his wife and minor children.
+He asserted claims of premises liability and negligence against both the employee and the franchise.
+The defendant contended that the plaintiff initiated the altercation.

 Product Liability

-• The plaintiff was severely burned when a vape device battery exploded in his pocket; Defendant disputed the source of the battery at issue and the extent of damages.
+• Mediated a case in which the plaintiff sustained severe burns when a vape device battery exploded in his pocket.
+The defendant disputed both the origin of the battery in question and the extent of the plaintiff’s alleged damages.

 Workers Compensation

-• Personal injury claim for an unlicensed handyman who claimed injuries from a fall off a ladder at the defendant's home.
-The parties disputed whether WC was the exclusive remedy.
+• Mediated a personal injury case involving an unlicensed handyman who claimed injuries from a fall off a ladder while working at the defendant’s residence.
+The parties disputed whether workers’ compensation constituted the plaintiff’s exclusive remedy.

-- Attorney on a Multi-Party Personal Injury Case
+- Attorney on a Real Estate Wrongful Conviction Case

 Ms. Grey had a great understanding of the case.